 Guests work to receive services alongside volunteers to create locally grown chemical-free produce: vegetables, fruit, herbs and honey, all onsite.

-We can shelter up to 30 people in our transitional housing, specifically helping them to provide eventual housing for themselves.
+Though not a shelter, we can place up to 30 people willing to work in our transitional housing program, helping them to provide eventual housing for themselves.

 We want to end generational homelessness, educating both the children of our guests and families below poverty in the community.